MichaelCade/90DaysOfDevOps/Days/day62.md

 | Azure Resource Manager          | Pulumi         |
 | Google Cloud Deployment Manager |                |

 I have used AWS CloudFormation probably the most out of the above list and native to AWS but I have not used the others other than Terraform.
-As you can imagine the cloud specific versions are very good in that particular cloud but if you have multiple cloud environments then you are going to struggle to migrate those configurations or you are going to have multiple management planes for your IaC efforts.
+As you can imagine the cloud-specific versions are very good in that particular cloud but if you have multiple cloud environments then you are going to struggle to migrate those configurations or you are going to have multiple management planes for your IaC efforts.

 I think an interesting next step for me is to take some time and learn more about [Pulumi](https://www.pulumi.com/)

 From a Pulumi comparison on their site

-> "Both Terraform and Pulumi offer a desired state infrastructure as code model where the code represents the desired infrastructure state and the deployment engine compares this desired state with the stack’s current state and determines what resources need to be created, updated or deleted."
+> "Both Terraform and Pulumi offer the desired state infrastructure as code model where the code represents the desired infrastructure state and the deployment engine compares this desired state with the stack’s current state and determines what resources need to be created, updated or deleted."

-The biggest difference I can see is that unlike the HashiCorp Configuration Language (HCL) Pulumi allows for general purpose languages like Python, TypeScript, JavaScript, Go and .NET.
+The biggest difference I can see is that unlike the HashiCorp Configuration Language (HCL) Pulumi allows for general-purpose languages like Python, TypeScript, JavaScript, Go and .NET.

 A quick overview [Introduction to Pulumi: Modern Infrastructure as Code](https://www.youtube.com/watch?v=QfJTJs24-JM) I like the ease and choices you are prompted with and want to get into this a little more.

-This wraps up the Infrastructure as code section and next we move on to that little bit of overlap with configuration management and in particular as we get past the big picture of configuration management we are going to be using Ansible for some of those tasks and demos.
+This wraps up the Infrastructure as code section and next we move on to that little bit of overlap with configuration management in particular as we get past the big picture of configuration management we are going to be using Ansible for some of those tasks and demos.

 ## Resources